nurdwerks/storymaker/Books/Book 3 - The Game of Gears/Chapter 26 - The Scream.md

 ### Scene 4: The Fire

 - **Key Event:** Angelica's grief transforms into cold resolve and she prepares for a total strike against Vane.
-  - _Character Defining Moment:_ **Angelica Vance** — Her personality shifts as she abandons mercy and decides to "burn it all down."
+  - _Character Defining Moment:_ **Angelica Ward** — Her personality shifts as she abandons mercy and decides to "burn it all down."
-  - _Key Dialog:_ **Angelica Vance:** "Vane thinks he killed the Rebellion.
+  - _Key Dialog:_ **Angelica Ward:** "Vane thinks he killed the Rebellion.
 He just killed my mercy.
 Burn it all down."

 ---